 Employees may be prosecuted for federal and state criminal violations that they personally committed or as responsible corporate officers in the case of the FDCA.
 In criminal actions against employees, the government has the burden of proving beyond a reasonable doubt that the employee had the criminal intent specified in the charged criminal statute.
+In 2015, the DOJ announced policy changes that suggest an increased focus on individual corporate accountability in corporate investigations, which may lead to an increase in criminal prosecutions of or civil suits against corporate officers or employees.
+While there have been a number of recent acquittals of corporate officers of drug and device companies, including the chief executive officer of Vascular Solutions, Inc and the president of the pharmaceuticals division of Warner Chilcott, the government recently obtained a conviction of two executives of a device company under the responsible corporate officer doctrine in an FDCA case.

-In addition, employees may be sued for violation of the federal and state False Claims Acts.
+Employees also may be sued for violation of the federal and state False Claims Acts.
 When such civil suits are brought, the government has the burden of proving by a preponderance that the employee caused the company to file a false claim, and that the employee knew that the claim was false when filed, or was reckless as to the falsity of the claim.

-17 What defences and appeals are available to drug and device company defendants in an enforcement action?
+What defences and appeals are available to drug and device company defendants in an enforcement action?